 "Antenna" is the key word for both this question and answer.
 An antenna analyzer is a very helpful instrument for analyzing the characteristics of an antenna.
 It can indicate resonant frequency and VSWR by outputting a small adjustable frequency while looking at the amplitude of the forward and reflected!

 Last edited by vfsjx.
 Register to edit

-Note that although resistance and impedence are both measured in ohms, they are not the same thing!
-The primary difference for the purpose of this discussion is that resistance is always the same, but impedence changes with frequency; this is why you may have a very close match (and a good SWR) at one frequency but a very bad match at another.
+Note that although resistance and impedance are both measured in ohms, they are not the same thing!
+The primary difference for the purpose of this discussion is that resistance is always the same, but impedance changes with frequency; this is why you may have a very close match (and a good SWR) at one frequency but a very bad match at another.

 SWR stands for Standing wave ratio, which indicates how much energy outputted by the transmitter is actually delivered to the load (antenna).
 A standing wave is created when energy is reflected back from the antenna system and the SWR is the ratio of the maximum to the minimum.
 The second number is always 1 and a perfect impedance match is when the first number is 1 also.
 For more information see Standing wave ratio.

 The SWR, or Standing Wave Ratio, is a measure of how well the impedance of the transmitter (or receiver) matches the impedance of the antenna system.
 When the impedance (effective resistance at a given frequency) of each are the same it results in the most efficient transfer of power from the transmitter to the antenna.